 Most of the time, biopics take few liberties.
 In the worst cases, they tend to resemble documentaries.
 Too close to the source material, too constrained in their view, they add little to nothing to the formulaic one-man show.
 It’s a pattern so obvious it has been mocked many times (e.g., Walk Hard).

 Ali defies this schema right from the start.
-In ten minutes of brilliant montage, with juxtapositions of music, boxing training and episodes of the champion’s life, Mann avoids the “once upon a time…” cliché, contextualises his character, and then jumps straight into Ali’s turning point: the glorious fight with Sonny Liston.
-The fact that the film opens without a single word from Ali, a man as powerful with his voice and words as his was with his fists, feels like Mann immediately stating his position against the biopic genre.
+In ten minutes of brilliant montage, with juxtapositions of music, boxing training, and episodes of the champion’s life, Mann avoids the “once upon a time…” cliché, contextualises his character, and then jumps straight into Ali’s turning point: the glorious fight with Sonny Liston.
+The fact that the film opens without a single word from Ali, a man as powerful with his voice and words as he was with his fists, feels like Mann immediately stating his position against the biopic genre.

 Mann never steps back from the possibilities in front of him.
 The afro-camera, as it is ironically referred to in the Making Of, is as simple as it is ingenious: placed on the head of the fighter, it puts the viewer in between the punches, augmenting our sense of participation in the drama called boxing.
 The trick is not to abuse of such a device, and Mann knows when to stop.
 And the same goes with the political implications: Mann hints, without confirming it nor denying it, at the FBI plot behind Malcolm X murder.
 It’s enough.
 It’s up to us, now.
 If only Freddie Mercury sexuality could have been treated with this cleverness.